Activity-App/App/README.md

 # Project SF App

+Project SF is an app which allows individuals to compete in challenges using their Apple HealthKit data.

 ### Note: Uses iOS 14.
 I'm already using iOS 14 app and @StateObject

-Just added basic custom tabview, navviewtitles and hk auth
+Just added basic custom tabview, navviewtitles and HealthKit auth

 # Contributing
 1. Fork this repo on your machine